openplanttools/imodeljs-apps/README.md

 ### **Build**

 1. Open src/common/configuration.json, scroll down to the very bottom, and comment/uncomment the lines for your client (Production or QA).
+2. In the same file, at the very bottom, set auto_fit_view to true or false.
+This toggles whether to auto-fit each drawing by zooming into it automatically.
-2. Open the src/common/settings.json, and put the names of the project, iModel, and drawing (optional - if a valid drawing name is given, that drawing will be shown on start-up and after refreshing the iModel).
+3. Open the src/common/settings.json, and put the names of the project, iModel, and drawing (optional - if a valid drawing name is given, that drawing will be shown on start-up and after refreshing the iModel).
-3. Save your changes.
+4. Save your changes.
-4. Type **[CTRL+`]** to open the terminal in Visual Studio Code.
+5. Type **[CTRL+`]** to open the terminal in Visual Studio Code.
-5. Type the following command in the terminal to install the dependencies (may take a few minutes).
+6. Type the following command in the terminal to install the dependencies (may take a few minutes).
    - **`npm install`**
    - **_This only has to be done once even if you make changes and build again!_**
-6. Type the following command in the terminal to build the applicaiton (should only take a few seconds).
+7. Type the following command in the terminal to build the applicaiton (should only take a few seconds).
    - **`npm run build`**
    - `or`
    - **`npm run go`** (builds and runs the application)